Christmas LoverbyAda Stuart©

 "Traitor," she wheezed in return.

-As Jenny walked outside, the cold felt almost like a punch in the face.
+As Jenny walked outside, the cold felt almost like a punch to her face.
 The snow lay deep and made it more difficult to walk.
 She would have to walk along the road, since that was the only lane that was ploughed.

 Suddenly she heard someone running to catch up with her.
 What the heck, she thought.